junxit/us-congress-bills-111/metadata.md

 - 2010-04-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 352 - 62 (Roll no. 225). (text: CR H2907-2908)
 - 2010-04-27 — Ordered to be Reported (Amended) by Voice Vote.
 - 2010-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 352 - 62 (Roll no. 225).(text: CR H2907-2908)
+- 2010-04-28 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.